WinterGate-IC/WinterGate-IC/README.md

 **Our Operational Boundary:**
 We keep things straightforward.
 We do not conduct deep private investigations, nor do we publish public exposés.
 Our role is intelligence and advice, not law enforcement or vigilante action.

----

-## Spawn Division

-The Spawn community is a unique space where many individuals gather as a way to cope with trauma.
-The Spawn Division of WIC is dedicated to this specific community.

 **Our Commitment:**
 We work to help create safer, low-drama environments within the Spawn ecosystem.
 We do this quietly and without turning community needs into a public spectacle.
 Our focus is on sustainable safety, not performative action.

----

 ## Recommended Safe Havens